 One thing that all surface preparation processes have in common is that they have a range of contact angles that are needed to achieve successful adhesion.
-Figure 1 exemplifies that for optimum adhesion there exists not one contact angle, but a range of contact angles that can be acceptable in order to properly adhere two surfaces together.
+Figure 1 exemplifies that for optimum adhesion, there exists not one contact angle but a range of contact angles that can be acceptable in order to properly adhere two surfaces together.

 Figure 1.
 Pass range for successful adhesion.

-Each surface preparation process is specific to its application, or its final goal.
+Each surface preparation process is specific to its application or its final goal.
 Surface preparation processes also differ depending on the material.

 Contact Angle Specifications Redefine the Industry Standard of "Clean"

-Using digital contact angle tools like the Surface Analyst, product teams can develop surface cleanliness specifications for new products and surface preparation processes based on data, rather than guesswork.
-When implemented from the very beginning of a new product's development, contact angle cleanliness specifications create a common language and cleanliness expectation that is used across the organization and even the supply chain—from R&D, to product development and all the way through mass production.
+Using digital contact angle tools like the Surface Analyst, product teams can develop surface cleanliness specifications for new products and surface preparation processes based on data rather than guesswork.
+When implemented from the very beginning of a new product's development, contact angle cleanliness specifications create a common language and cleanliness expectation that is used across the organization and even the supply chain—from R&D to product development and all the way through mass production.

 How to Create Contact Angle Cleanliness Specifications

-Thanks to state-of-the-art equipment such XPS (X-ray Photoelectron Spectroscopy), FTIR (Fourier Transform Infrared Spectroscopy), and the Instron, Brighton Science's Materials and Processing Laboratory has the unique ability to dissect surface preparation processes by determining surface chemistry and composition, finding the failure tolerance for bonds, and determining the appropriate contact angle range to get the surface where it needs to be in order to perform as expected.
+Thanks to state-of-the-art equipment such as XPS (X-ray Photoelectron Spectroscopy), FTIR (Fourier Transform Infrared Spectroscopy), and the Instron, Brighton Science's Materials and Processing Laboratory has the unique ability to dissect surface preparation processes by determining surface chemistry and composition, finding the failure tolerance for bonds, and determining the appropriate contact angle range to get the surface where it needs to be in order to perform as expected.

-Brighton Science is here to help you answer the question, “How clean is clean enough?” by helping you build the appropriate surface quality specification, choose the proper cleaning equipment or technique and streamline product quality compliance from your supply chain.
+Brighton Science is here to help you answer the question, “How clean is clean enough?” by helping you build the appropriate surface quality specification, choose the proper cleaning equipment or technique, and streamline product quality compliance from your supply chain.